john-itcsolutions/cheirrs/README.md

 Use this to locate the dash in your browser, on port 8082. ie ip-addr:8082

-## NOTE: If you lose connection to the juju cloud:
+## NOTE: If you juju loses connection to the microk8s cloud:

 `juju update-k8s --client microk8s`